Xkaiwen/KarrrenX/README.md

 # KarrrenX
-Hello!
+Hello World!👩🏻‍💻

-I am a computer science major college student, still practicing programming skills:)
+I am Karen, a computer science major college student, still practicing programming skills:)

 Keep Going Karen!
-You can also call me Kaiwen.
+You can do it!💪🏼